ddnexus/pagy/docs/how-to.md

 ## Handling Pagy::OutOfRangeError exception

 Pass an out of range `:page` number and Pagy will raise a `Pagy::OutOfRangeError` exception.

-This often happens because users paginate over the end of the record set or records go deleted and a user went to a stale page.
+This often happens because users/clients paginate over the end of the record set or records go deleted and a user went to a stale page.

+You can rescue the exception manually or use the [out_of_range extra](extras/out_of_range.md):

+### Manual Rescue

-A few options for handling this are:
+A few options for manually handling the error in apps are:

  - Do nothing and let the page render a 500
  - Rescue and render a 404
  - Rescue and redirect to the last know page

    ```ruby
    # in a controller
    rescue_from Pagy::OutOfRangeError, with: :redirect_to_last_page